abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         efficient manner.
 These algorithms *propagate* the current state of the solver and removes incompatible or undesirable values.

-      - **backtracking**: from time to time, the solver is stuck because it tried to assign some values to some variables that are just not possible (or desirable).
+      - **backtracking**: from time to time, the solver is stuck because it tried to assign some values to some variables that are just not possible (or desirable) because they don't respect the constraints.
         The solver must then challenge its previous choices and try other values.
         This is called *backtracking*.
 Backtracking also occurs when the solver finds a solution but continues the search and tries to find another solution.